 Treat the cause not the symptom

-Many attempts at problem solving fail because people address the symptoms instead of tackling the cause.
+Many attempts at problem-solving fail because people address the symptoms rather than the cause.

 Whilst there hasn’t been a single case of cholera originating in England in more than 100 years, outbreaks were once common and, in 1854, one outbreak in Soho caused widespread panic.